arnonsang/embedded-chat/README.md

-# Flyer chat - A embedded web-chat
+# Flyer chat - An embedded web-chat

 <!-- Project logo and screenshot section -->